d-ries/linux-essentials/04_filesandfolders/01_course.md

 aFile  aFile.doc  adocument.doc  anotherFolder.doc  anotherdocument.doc  backup.doc  prodocuments.doc  profiles.doc  profiles2.doc  yaay.doc
 ```

 ?> <i class="fa-solid fa-circle-info"></i> Notice how we put an `i` at the end of the perl expression to search case-insensitive.
-So the ` rename -E 's/\.odt/.doc/i' ` rename the odt extensions to doc regardless of the casing.
+So the ` rename -E 's/\.odt/.doc/i' ` renames the odt extensions to doc regardless of the casing.

 ### Identifying files (file)